Shrewsbury murder trial due to start today as suspect, 24, accused of killing young dad

 He went to Sundorne School (now Shrewsbury Academy) and Shrewsbury College before becoming a carpenter.

-He supported West Bromwich Albion as well as playing for Pelsall Villa Colts in Walsall when he was younger.
+He supported West Bromwich Albion and played for Pelsall Villa Colts in Walsall when he was younger.
 He also played for pub teams in Shrewsbury.

 Some of Sam’s friends went to place flowers on the gates at The Hawthorns, home of the Baggies, shortly after he died.